wavefrontHQ/docs/pages/doc/alerts_manage.md

 <td width="50%">In the <strong>Data</strong> section, specify the data that you want to monitor and click <strong>Next</strong>.
 You have many options:
 <ul>
 <li>Keep it simple, e.g. just specify <code>ts()</code> and a metric: <code>ts(~sample.mem.used.percentage)</code> </li>
-<li>Use multiple queries, optionally with variables, to take advantage of the full power of WQL.<br>
+<li>Use multiple queries, optionally with variables, to take advantage of the full power of Wavefront Query Language (WQL).<br>
 <strong>Note:</strong> You must select one query as the alert query using the radio button.
 You can use results of other queries as <a href="query_editor.html#use-chart-variables">chart variables</a> in the selected query. </li>
 <li>Use either WQL or <a href="wavefront_prometheus.html">PromQL</a>.  </li>
 </ul> </td>